GoogleDeveloperAcademy/profile-readme-template/README.md

         - run: npm test
   ```

-This file describes a GitHub Action workflow, which will run unit tests when
+This file describes a GitHub Action workflow which will run unit tests when
 a pull request is open.
 When you edited `interests.json`, you broke some of the unit tests described
 in `test.js`.

+> Automated tests are an important part of Continuous Integration, because they ensure that the code that lands on the `main` branch is passing.

 ### Getting tests passing